microsoft/semantic-kernel/docs/decisions/0035-embedding-abstraction.md

 Cons:
 - No generic interface.
-- Exveption would be thrown for not supported contents.
+- Exception would be thrown for not supported contents.
 Many models don't support all types of data.

 ## Decision Outcome